 i) They must check the studs of all players before kick-off and at any stage in the match should there be concern that any footwear might have become dangerous.
 A substitute’s studs must be checked before being permitted to enter the field

-iii) The captains and coaches for both sides should be asked to speak to their respective teams and inform them that, if behaviour does not improve, the referee may be forced to send players off or, if necessary, abandon the match.
+iii) If necessary, the captains and coaches for both sides may be asked to speak to their respective teams; if behaviour does not improve, the referee may be forced to send players off.
+Yellow/red cards should be issued to coaching staff if necessary.

-iv) If appropriate, the referee should carry out these threats in the knowledge that such actions will be fully supported by the school authorities and ISFA.
+iv) In a most extreme case, the referee should abandon the match.
+In all cases, the referee should carry out the sanctions outlined here in the knowledge that his actions will be supported by the school authorities and ISFA.

 c) The conduct of members of staff must be beyond reproach: